 For a Switzerland brimming with new opportunities

 Internet Protocol (IP) is the most established technology for data transmission worldwide.
 In addition to data, IP can also be used for image, film, music and voice transmission.
 Swisscom is planning to switch its conventional fixed network telephony services over to IP by the end of 2017.
 The old telephony infrastructure will be gradually decommissioned from 2018.
 Customers who have not yet switched to an IP product by then will be helped to do so by Swisscom.
-Currently, over 60,000 customers are switching to IP technology every month, and 65% of Swisscom customers are already benefiting from the advantages of IP products.
+Currently, over 60,000 lines are switched to IP technology every month and 70% of Swisscom customers already benefit from the advantages of IP products.

 The switch to All IP is taking place around the world and means that fixed networks, TV, mobile telephony and the Internet, as well as all the services linked to them, will communicate universally, in a common language, via Internet Protocol (IP).
 The sooner you switch, the more key benefits you will enjoy.